HEnquist/camilladsp/README.md

 By default both the Alsa and PulseAudio backends are enabled, but they can be disabled if desired.
 That also removes the need for the the corresponding system Alsa/Pulse packages.

 By default the internal processing is done using 64-bit floats.
 There is a possibility to switch this to 32-bit floats.
 This might be useful for speeding up the processing when running on a 32-bit CPU (or a 64-bit CPU running in 32-bit mode), but the actual speed advantage has not been evaluated.
 Note that the reduction in precision increases the numerical noise.

+CamillaDSP includes a Websocket server that can be used to pass commands to the running process.
+This feature is enabled by default, but can be left out.
+The feature name is "socketserver".
+For usage see the section "Controlling via websocket".

 - Install pkg-config (very likely already installed):
 - - Fedora: ```sudo dnf install pkgconf-pkg-config```
 - - Debian/Ubuntu etc: ```sudo apt-get install pkg-config```